 The second part of the improvement effort consists of the remediation plan.
 The plan details how EHS performance will be improved so that the company can achieve and sustain compliance with all applicable EHS rules and standards, as required by law.
 Again, companies with leading EHS programmes routinely exceed compliance with those rules and standards, which they treat as minimums.

 In many instances, the remediation plan identifies preventive and/or corrective actions along with the development of standard operating procedures related to each EHS risk area.
 The operating procedures are tested and validated, and training plans tied to these procedures are developed.
 All of this information is subsequently used to track the progress of all preventive and corrective actions being taken in response to the assessment.

 Although EHS evaluation and improvement efforts are almost always modified to address the unique characteristics of a company (e.g., industry, size, compliance requirements, etc.), most efforts address, at a minimum, the following four categories:

-By understanding how an EHS diagnostic works and the key EHS components it targets, business leaders are positioned to close troubling EHS-management gaps while elevating their program’s performance.
-Closing those gaps requires a collection of skills and expertise, ranging from knowledge of current and emerging regulatory requirements, to familiarity of leading indicators of EHS performance, to knowing how to knit EHS considerations into a wide range of business processes throughout the organization, change management savvy, and much more.
+By understanding how an EHS diagnostic works and the key EHS components it targets, business leaders are positioned to close troubling EHS-management gaps while elevating their programme’s performance.
+Closing those gaps requires a collection of skills and expertise, ranging from knowledge of current and emerging regulatory requirements, to familiarity of leading indicators of EHS performance, to knowing how to knit EHS considerations into a wide range of business processes throughout the organisation, change management savvy, and much more.

 Well-planned, systematic improvements to EHS capabilities tend to yield a set of mutually reinforcing benefits.